July 29, 2019

 Indian Divide, New Mexico

 As I was walking up the driveway back to the house this morning, I heard a sharp rattle.
 I ducked away from it instinctively, as I am well-schooled on the practice.
-Rattlesnakes and I have been in residence with each other for years, and they are to be taken seriously.
+Rattlesnakes and I have been in residence with each other for years, and they are too be taken seriously.
 If they are gracious enough to warn us of their presence, so they are as likely to coil and strike as they are to flee.
 This one slid away a few feet, and then paused near the edge of the pile of branches I have yet to burn.
 I froze for a moment, started towards the porch and then recalled that the shovel, ever ready for such moments, was now in the shed.
 I had just recently moved it to keep the handle from getting weathered, and now I needed it quickly.

 I walked briskly to the shed, giving the snake berth so she would remain still.
-I quietly returned and took a quick stab at her, but too far back from her head to be of any harm.
+I quietly returned and took a quick stab at her, but too far back from here head to be of any good.
 She thought to flee into the pile of branches but then coiled instead, her head flattened menacingly and her rattles shaking vigorously.
 Though I chopped at her with the sharp blade of the shovel her body was so thick that my blows bounced back and she fled through the fence and under a nearby bush.
 I might have let her go and hoped she would die, but I knew better, these snakes are hard to kill.
 Knowing that just yesterday I was all over the yard with my nine year old grandson made the necessity of her death even stronger.
 If I had nearly stepped on her and been spared, young Jeremy may not have been so lucky!
 One of my greatest concerns is getting snake bit, my concern for that little boy is one hundred fold!

 I go forward with those blessings in my heart as I begin this new phase of my life.
-I have been warned and affirmed, all in one step.
+I have been warned and affirmed, all in one breath.
 I regret having had to kill the messenger, as she meant me no harm, and even warned me away from the danger.
 I should respect that, but I also had no alternative at the moment.
 Just yesterday I walked all over the yard, crossing that same location, in the company of my nine year old grandson.
 If I had been bitten, it would have been regrettable, if he had been bitten, it would have been tragic!
 I am most unwilling to risk either alternative.

-Just recently, while I was in California, I was taught a valuable lesson on how to capture and handle a rattlesnake without doing it harm.
-I reflected on that lesson after I had killed the one I encountered, having acted fully out of instinct and past experience.
+So recently, while I was in California, I was taught a valuable lesson on how to capture and handle a rattlesnake without doing it harm.
+I reflected on that lesson after I had killed the one I encountered, acting fully out of instinct and past experience.
 I have always killed the snakes in my yard.
-I considered the fact that I may well have captured her and set her free elsewhere had I had the tools, and I think I will prepare for the possibility of doing so next time.
+I considered the fact that I may well have captured her and set her free elsewhere had I had the tools, and I think I will prepare for the possibility of doing so, next time.
 Given the symbolism of the rattlesnake, and the fact that she warned me fully, and had no desire to wage battle, my mindset has been altered.
 I would not have killed the messenger, had I had another means of removing her from the yard.
 I will prepare to offer that respect, should I be visited again.
 I see no harm in choosing to do so.
-I have been blessed, and she deserved the same.
+I have been blessed, she deserved the same.